code4lib/code4lib.github.io/_posts/2010-02-22-code4lib-2010-lightning-talks.md

 layout: post
 title: Code4Lib 2010 Lightning Talks
 created: 1266895187
+permalink: /conference/2010/lightning/
 ---
 Lightning talks are scheduled on all three days of the conference.
 A lightning talk is a fast-paced 5 minute talk on a topic of your choosing.

 Needed: volunteer to ensure presentation files get added to this page.